jreijn/spring-comparing-template-engines/README.md

 ```

+***NOTE***

+Before the performance of each template engines was measured, there were at least 2 dry runs with the exact same settings, to make sure that initialization of the engines, warm up of the JVM and additional caches have taken place.
+There were at least 5 iterations of the same benchmark before calculating the average time it took.

+**NOTE For Mac OSX users**

+Mac OS X has only 16K ports available that won't be released until socket
+TIME_WAIT is passed.
+The default timeout for TIME_WAIT is 15 seconds.
+Consider reducing in case of available port bottleneck.

+You can check whether this is a problem with netstat:

+    # sysctl net.inet.tcp.msl
+    net.inet.tcp.msl: 15000

+Now if you want to change this you can do so by doing:

+    # sudo sysctl -w net.inet.tcp.msl=1000
+    net.inet.tcp.msl: 15000 -> 1000

-In case you see an improvement to the benchmark or know about ways to improve the results, please file and issue and send a pull request.
+In case you see an improvement to the benchmark or know about ways to improve the results, please file an issue and send a pull request.